Transcript #352: Helicopter Time Comes to Python

 05:01 So pretty cool stuff.

-05:07 come over to the dark side with a Wagtail 5.
+05:07 Come over to the dark side with Wagtail five.

 05:10 So Wagtail 5.0 is a new release here with a bunch of cool things.

-05:16 So dark mode, if you want your website, which is backed by Wagtail to have dark mode, well, dark mode is a thing, which is pretty excellent.
+05:16 So dark mode, if you want your website, which is backed by Wagtail to have dark mode, well, dark mode is a thing.

 05:23 I'm a big fan of dark mode.

-05:32 It has an accessibility, an enhanced accessibility checker.
+05:32 It has an accessibility and enhanced accessibility checker.

 05:35 That's pretty cool.

-05:36 If you're creating content and it's hard for people who have to use screen readers or something, it can tell you that you're not doing that.
+05:36 Like if you're creating content and it's hard for people who have to use screen readers or something, it can tell you that you're not doing that.

 05:50 Oh, wow.